assignment-exec/image-builder/README.md

 ### Assignment Environment Configurations
 - Provides the docker image tag corresponding to a particular version of code-runner.
 In addition, this configuration file includes the runtime environment requirements for the assignment.
 This includes the following.
     - Programming language used by students.
-    - Additional libraries that are needed, if any.
+    - Additional libraries and their installation commands that are needed, if any.
 Following is a sample of the configuration.
 ```commandline
 baseImage: "assignmentexec/code-runner:1.0"